November 2019 [Seminar]

-Thomas Johann Seebeck Department of Electronics has the pleasure to host Dr. Imran Khan Niazi from the Center for Chiropractic Research, New Zealand.
+Thomas Johann Seebeck Department of Electronics had the pleasure to host Dr. Imran Khan Niazi from the Center for Chiropractic Research, New Zealand.

-As part of his research visit, Dr. Imran Khan Niazi will give the following seminar: "Seminar on Brain-Computer Interface Based on Movement-Related Cortical Potentials for Stroke Rehabilitation"
+As part of his research visit, Dr. Imran Khan Niazi gave the following seminar: "Seminar on Brain-Computer Interface Based on Movement-Related Cortical Potentials for Stroke Rehabilitation"

 Location: U02-409, Ehitajate tee 5, Tallinn

 Abstract and photos: click here for more details

 The hackathon on Cognitive Electronics has been successfully conducted.
 Click here for a summary and photos.

 Announcement: We are pleased to announce our free hackathon on Cognitive Electronics for Smart Environments on 8-10 November 2019, Mektory, Tallinn.
 More details and registration link:

 8-10 October 2019, Jurmala, Latvia: We participated in a partner meeting of the Interreg Baltic Sea Region LUCIA project.
 The goal of LUCIA is to accelerate the deployment of sustainable and smart urban lighting solutions in the Baltic Sea region.

 Photos , Facebook post , LinkedIn post .